-Our results have important implications for the sustainability of cooperation and the mitigation of conflict in environments with weak contract enforcement.
-First, using a coin flip as a conflict resolution mechanism has numerous benefits for studying the commitment problems inherent in conflict resolution: it is transparent and easy to understand, it provides an unbiased means of allocating indivisible resources (consistent with egalitarian norms), and its "all-ornothing" nature exacerbates the commitment problem, since losing participants must commit to receiving nothing.11 Second, endogenizing and imposing a cost on the decision to opt-in activates reciprocity - by requiring individuals to undertake an opportunity cost to seek conflict resolution, the decision substantially increases the rate at which parties commit to conflict resolution.
-These (and similar) behavioral mechanisms are clearly important drivers of economic behavior and thus have an important role in any institutional design framework.
+Our results have important implications for the sustainability of cooperation and the mitigation of conflict in environments with repeated interaction and weak contract enforcement.
+First, using a coin flip as a conflict resolution mechanism has numerous benefits for studying the commitment problems inherent in conflict resolution: it is transparent and easy to understand, it provides an unbiased means of allocating indivisible resources (consistent with egalitarian norms), and its "all-or-nothing" nature exacerbates the commitment problem, since losing participants must commit to receiving nothing.
+16 Second, endogenizing and imposing a cost on the decision to opt-in can encourage reciprocity - by requiring individuals to undertake a cost to seek conflict resolution, the decision substantially increases the rate at which parties commit to conflict resolution.
+These and similar behavioral mechanisms are clearly important drivers of economic behavior and thus have an important role in any institutional design framework.
 When developing institutions to reduce conflict and facilitate mutually beneficial exchange, designers should consider not only standard incentive-compatibility issues but also the interaction between institutions and norms of cooperation and reciprocity.
-In particular, when the absence of exogenous enforcement mechanisms renders incentive-compatible arrangements infeasible, one way to reduce the costs of conflict may involve institutions designed to encourage reciprocity-driven pro-sociality.
+In particular, when the absence of exogenous enforcement mechanisms renders incentive-compatible arrangements infeasible, one way to reduce the costs of conflict may involve institutions designed to encourage reciprocitydriven pro-sociality.